<?xml version="1.0" encoding="UTF-8"?>

 <image:image>

 <image:title>About - Arielle Zibrak is the author of two books, Avidly Reads Guilty Pleasures (New York University Press, 2021) and Writing Against Reform: Aesthetic Realism in the Progressive Era (University of Massachusetts Press, 2024); as well as the editor of Edith Wharton’s The Age of Innocence: New Centenary Essays (Bloomsbury, 2019) and Twelve Stories by American Women, a more inclusive update to their Four Stories volume, from Penguin Classics in 2025.
 Her streaming series,“A Literary Tour of the United States,” was released July 2025 by the Great Courses Plus platform.
-She lives in Laramie, where she is Professor of English at the University of Wyoming.</image:title>
+She lives in Laramie, where she is Professor of English at the University of Wyoming.
+Her current book project, Wishing Ourselves Well: A History of Women’s Healing in the United States from New Thought to Can-Do Feminism, is forthcoming from Liveright/Norton.</image:title>

 <image:caption>Representation: Ayla Zuraw-Friedland at the Frances Goldin Agency</image:caption>